Everyone loves grapes. But did you know that one of the healthiest parts of a grape, the seed is often discarded?

 Grape seeds contain not only fats, protein, and carbohydrates, they also contain 5-8% of a category of antioxidants called polyphenols.
 Polyphenols occur naturally in a variety of plant food sources and have antioxidant properties.
 Grape seeds contain a subgroup of polyphenols called proanthocyanidins, which have been shown in a number of scientific studies to have an antioxidant power that is 20 times greater than vitamin E and 50 times greater than vitamin C.

 3. Cardiovascular health

 A 2013 study evaluated the health benefits of a standardized grape seed proanthocyanidin extract in supporting healthy blood pressure levels when associated with non-drug intervention (diet and lifestyle modifications).
-This study evaluated a 300 mg/day dosage level of grape seed extract (the same level in Nutrient Foundation*), and used blood pressure and heart rate as the primary endpoints.
+This study evaluated a 300 mg/day dosage level of grape seed extract and used blood pressure and heart rate as the primary endpoints.
 After four months, the results suggested that that the beneficial effects of grape seed extract complement other diet and lifestyle modifications to support cardiovascular health and healthy blood pressure levels.

 - Effects of grape seed extract beverage on blood pressure and metabolic indices in individuals with pre-hypertension: a randomised, double-blinded, two-arm, parallel, placebo-controlled trial